 - 1. Single family with attached or detached garage and other accessory buildings or a guest house. - 2.
 Home Occupation provided that there be no external evidence of such occupation except a name sign not more than ten (10) square feet in area without illumination and of a character in keeping with the neighborhood, and provided further, that said occupation does not require nor effect any changes in the external character of the building. - 3.
+A state licensed residential facility. - 4.
+A facility in use as described in section 3(4)(k) of the Adult Foster Care Facility Licensing Act, Public Act 218 of 1979, MCL 400.703. - 5.
+A qualified residential treatment program that provides services for 10 or fewer individuals. - 6.
+A family child care home. - 7.
 Accessory uses and structures customarily incidental to and subordinate to the permitted principle use, including private stables and roadside stands.
-Private stables are permitted on lots not less than one (1) acre in size. - 4.
+Private stables are permitted on lots not less than one (1) acre in size - 8.
 Building Lot Area.
-Each dwelling or other main building hereafter erected in the Residential I District shall be located on a building lot or parcel of land in accordance with Section 4.4 (Schedule of Regulations) of this Ordinance. - 5.
-Accessory Lot A lot to be used for parking, garage, garden or septic system, if approved by County Health Department.
+Each dwelling or other main building hereafter erected in the Residential I District shall be located on a building lot or parcel of land in accordance with Section 4.4 (Schedule of Regulations) of this Ordinance. - 9.
+Accessory Lot A lot to be used for parking, garage, garden or septic system, if approved by the Benzie-Leelanau District Health Department.
 No restriction on lot size, except setback restrictions for accessory building will apply.
 Accessory lots shall be contiguous to the primary building lot, and under the same ownership.